mathiasverraes/15yearsddd/manuscript/alberto-brandolini/essay.md

 # Discovering Bounded Contexts with EventStorming (by Alberto Brandolini)

+There's plenty of outcomes from a Big Picture EventStorming, the most obvious is the collective learning that happens throughout the workshop.
+But this is definitely not the only one!
+In this essay we'll see how EventStorming can be leveraged in order to discover candidate bounded contexts in a complex domain.

+## Why Bounded Contexts are so critical

 Among the many ideas coming with Domain-Driven Design, Bounded Contexts have been initially hard to grasp, at least for me.
 It took me a while to realize how powerful and fundamental this concept is.

 I was probably too good in building monoliths at that time, and I hadn't seen anything different yet.
 In a few years, after seeing a few consequences of mainstream architectural practices, I radically changed my mind.